open-component-model/ocm-website/content/docs/tutorials/ocm-and-gitops/air-gapped-gitops-with-ocm-and-flux.md

 5m44s       Warning   Failed      pod/podinfo-7b7d874bf8-xv75x   Error: ImagePullBackOff
 ```

-Checkout our guide [GitOps Driven Configuration of OCM Applications](/docs/guides/gitops-driven-configuration-of-ocm-applications) to see how we can use the `ocm-controller` to configure our application at runtime and solve exactly this kind of problem!
+Check out our [GitOps Driven Configuration of OCM Applications](https://ocm.software/docs/tutorials/ocm-and-gitops/gitops-driven-configuration-of-ocm-applications) guide to see how we can use the `ocm-controller` to configure our application at runtime and solve exactly this kind of problem!

 ### Conclusion

 In this tutorial we have shown how we can automate the process of delivering software to air-gapped environments using the Open Component Model and Flux.

 We have shown how the process of **Localization** is enabled via OCM and combined with GitOps delivers a seamless application deployment model suitable for any environment.